jahnavi-sh/Customer_Segmentation-/README.md

 This document is written to provide aid in understanding the project.

 Contents of the document -
-Understanding the problem statement
+1. Understanding the problem statement
-More about the dataset
+2. More about the dataset
-Machine learning
+3. Machine learning
-Types of machine learning models with examples
+4. Types of machine learning models with examples
-Machine learning algorithm used for the model - K means clustering NumPy library
+5. Machine learning algorithm used for the model - K means clustering
+6. NumPy library
-Pandas library
+7. Pandas library
-Scikit-learn library
+8. Scikit-learn library
-Matplot library
+9. Matplot library
-Exploratory data analysis
+10.Exploratory data analysis
-Handling missing values
+11.Handling missing values
-Data visualisation - seaborn
+12.Data visualisation - seaborn

 What is the problem statement for the machine learning algorithm ?
 Segmentation means grouping various entities together based on certain similar properties.
 Here, customer segmentation means grouping customers together based on similar features or properties as given in the dataset.